RajaATAli/Cognizant-AI-Virtual-Job-Simulation/README.md

 # Cognizant AI Virtual Job Simulation

 Welcome to my Cognizant AI Virtual Job Simulation repository.
 This repository contains my work on the five tasks I completed during the Cognizant Virtual Job Simulation offered by Forage.
-I completed this job simulation within a week.
+I completed this job simulation within a week and I acted as a `Data Scientist at Cognizant.`

 ## Table of Contents
 1. [Introduction](#introduction)